South Adriatic - Popular Sailing Itinerary from Split - 7 days

 Split – Milna – Hvar – Korčula – Lastovo – Vis – Maslinica – Split

-The South Adriatic sailing route includes the TOP islands and places that are a must-visit.
-You can visit the famous medieval and ancient towns, enjoy local cuisine, and swim in crystal-clear bays during the day.
+The South Adriatic sailing route includes the TOP islands and the must-visit destinations of Dalmatia.
+Along the way, you can explore famous medieval and ancient towns, enjoy authentic local cuisine, and swim in crystal-clear bays during the day.

 The same or similar itinerary can also be sailed if you sail from any other marina or port in the area, Marina Kaštela, and marinas in Trogir.